 - Class D: License for buses.
 This category includes the following subtypes:

-- Class D1: For small buses that can carry up to 16 passengers and are no longer than 8 meters.
+- Class D1: Small buses with up to 16 passengers and no longer than 8 meters.
 Minimum age: 21 years.

 - Class D1E: Extends the D1 license to include trailers with a maximum weight of 750 kg.